 Please find attachments of suggested work for your children for those not returning to school in the section to the left.

 The suggestions are split into Foundation Stage, Key Stage One, and Key Stage Two.
 You can browse resources and suggestions for all year groups if you would like to.
 There is one additional document with an extra-special project for Year Five and Six to take part in.
 There are also useful links and additional documents, useful to all year groups, attached below.

 Please, in this difficult time, do not feel pressure to heavily focus on learning, or worried about educating your child from home.
 Everyone’s first priority should be to keep safe and well, and reassure children who might be anxious about the crisis, by spending time together as a family.

 We also understand that many families may not have a laptop, computer or internet-enabled phone, much less for every sibling, so lots of our timetabled ideas do not need much equipment other than a pen and paper.
 If you are lucky enough to have IT resources, then please do make use of the online links for learning provided too, even for a short time each day.

-From Monday 20th April, the BBC are providing a fantastic set of educational lessons for each year group from Year One upwards.
+The BBC are providing a fantastic set of educational lessons for each year group from Year One upwards.
 As well as online, these will also be available through the Red Button on your TV.
 Please do make use of this amazing resource: a link to find out more is provided in the attached documents.
 We will send out new suggested activities for the next fortnight for each phase, every two weeks for the duration of the time we are closed.
 We hope you will find these helpful and will enjoy completing the activities.

 Other useful links for educating your children at home: